 This simple adapter does exactly what it's supposed to do: adapt a 3-pin XLR signal to a 4-pin TRRS signal.

-For an XLR-TRRS adapter with phantom power supply option, check out the Saramonic Smartrig II XLR (link to check the price on Amazon).
+For an XLR-TRRS adapter with a phantom power supply option, check out the Saramonic Smartrig II XLR.
 With this relatively inexpensive adapter, we can supply our active microphones with the full +48V phantom power.
 This is possible with just one 9V battery.

 For everything you need to know about headphone jacks, check out my in-depth article How Do Headphone Jacks And Plugs Work? (+ Wiring Diagrams).